markoch/code-review/README.md

 - Verify correct format

 ## Phase 2: The Contextual Pass

+### Functional programming
+- Prefer immutability
+- Keep the side-effects minimal and perform them in a central place
+- Do not rely on global state
+- Plan for composing functions
+- Keep the method signature as simple as possible
+- Write generic functions
+- Avoid type specific functions

 ### Code Structure
 - Understandability of written changes
 - No logical errors